yuliverseML/regression_model-comparison/README.md

-  # Machine Learning Model Comparison for Tips Prediction
+  # Comparing Regression Models for Tips Prediction: Linear, Ridge, Lasso, Random Forest, Polynomial

 This repository contains a Python project for modeling and predicting tips based on data from the 'tips' dataset in Seaborn, which includes transactions at a restaurant.
 The project covers data preprocessing, feature engineering, machine learning model comparison, polynomial regression, and prediction.